 - FORTIS.
 Grades 10-12.
 Focus: Development of healthy singing technique through advanced all-male contemporary choral music with or without accompaniment.
 Singers in Fortis also participate in Concordia as their primary ensemble.
 Directed by Mr. McCauley, Tuesdays from 6:00-7:00 pm.
 Extra charge: There is a $35 additional participation fee, as well as a small outfit rental cost, to sing in this ensemble.

-All changes will be noted on the Cantus Calendar: www.cantusyouthchoirs.com > Calendar
+All changes will be noted on the Cantus Calendar: cantusyouthchoirs.com/calendar

 All ensembles meet weekly on Tuesday nights.
 We rehearse at Tree City Church (3852 N. Eagle Road, Boise, ID 83713).
-Please see ABOUT for actual times and location.
+Please see here for actual times and location.

 Retreats, Dress rehearsals and Performances will be visible on the Cantus Calendar (see below.)